animatedmax/spring-boot-for-vmware-gemfire/docs/index.md

-Sometimes, though rarely, it may be necessary to exclude a (transitive) dependency included by a Spring Boot, or Spring Boot for Apache Geode, starter.
+Sometimes, though rarely, it may be necessary to exclude a (transitive) dependency included by a Spring Boot, or Spring Boot for [vmware-gemfire-name], starter.

-Perhaps a transitive dependency, such as Apache Log4j or Jackson, is pulled in by an underlying data store dependency, such as Apache Geode or Redis, when using a starter (for example:
+Perhaps a transitive dependency, such as Apache Log4j or Jackson, is pulled in by an underlying data store dependency, such as [vmware-gemfire-name] or Redis, when using a starter (for example:
 `spring-boot-starter-data-redis`, or `spring-geode-starter`), that could cause a conflict with your Spring Boot application.
 Or, maybe the